evergreen-96/fb2-reader/README.md

 1. Open the Command Palette (`Ctrl+P` or `Cmd+P` on Mac).
 2. Search for `Toggle Reading Mode` and select it.
-3. Your Markdown preview pane will now display your customized reading styles.
+3. Enable read mode.

-Enjoy a seamless and enhanced experience with the FB2 Reader Plugin in Obsidian!
+4. Your Markdown preview pane will now display your customized reading styles.